voxpupuli/puppet-nfs/README.md

 #### RVM

 Sets the ruby version which will be used for the tests.
-Defaults to `2.4.1`.
+Defaults to `2.7.1`.

 #### BEAKER_set

 Sets the beaker docker target host.
+Defaults to `ubuntu-20.04`.

+#### PUPPET_collection

-Defaults to `ubuntu-16.04`.
+Sets the puppet version for acceptance tests.
+Defaults to `puppet6`.

 ### Running tests